sud0x00/Apheleia/README.md

 ## Introduction

-Apheleia is a simple,lightweight Perl-based Pastebin clone that allows users to paste code snippets or any type of text and share the resulting URL with others.
+Apheleia is a simple Perl-based Pastebin clone that allows users to paste code snippets or any type of text and share the resulting URL with others.

 ## Why the name?
 Apheleia is the Greek goddess of simplicity, prudence, and modesty.
 I chose this name for my pastebin project because I believe in the power of simplicity and minimalism in software design.

+## Why use Apheleia at all ?

+Apheleia is a lightweight and responsive solution, with the entire script weighing in at just 2KB

 ## Requirements